Do you want to give your baby the best chances of growing up healthy?

 Are you afraid of losing your freedom while nursing your baby?
 Of course, a newborn baby requires a lot of time and attention.
 Breastfeeding also requires being always present at the time of the feed.

 Never mind!
 Go out with your baby and breastfeed on the spot.
-You will take the air and you will change your ideas.
+You will take a bit of fresh air and you will change your ideas.
 Enjoy the fact that you do not have a bottle to prepare and heat!
 You are much freer than you think.

 Reduced hours of sleep

-Would you like Dad to give you a few drinks, especially at night, so that you can rest?
+Would you like Dad to give you a hand, especially at night, so that you can rest?
 Exclusive breastfeeding requires that you wake up several times a night.
 But do not worry.
 Only for a few weeks.

 From the 6th week, milk production stabilizes.
 You can then draw your milk and give it to Dad and other members of your family.